Family of teenager killed in police chase introduces new Pursuit Alert System

 Caroline Gill and Maggie Dunn were both cheerleaders at Brusly High.
 The two were killed when their vehicle was hit by a police officer's car as he was involved in a high-speed pursuit.
 Dunn's brother, Liam, was also in the car and was severely injured.

-Jason Gill and Caroline's mother ultimately sued the Brusly police officer involved in the chase, David Cauthron.
+Jason Gill and Caroline's mother ultimately sued the Addis police officer involved in the chase, David Cauthron.

 Thursday, the family unveiled a new Pursuit Alert System at a press conference.
 You can watch that press conference on our YouTube page here.